-Chemistry may be claimed as a minor by completing 3 additional 300- or 400-level chemistry courses.
-To complete a biology minor, students must choose a 3-hour BY elective (300- or 400-level) in addition to minor requirements (p.
-176).
+Chemistry may be claimed as a minor by completing 3 additional 300- or 400-level chemistry courses (p.
+178).

 Preparation for medical school demands much specific high school preparation.
 Ideally, the pre-medicine student should have a good understanding of the basic physical sciences, a highly developed ability in mathematics, and the competence to read rapidly and with comprehension.
 The minimum adequate preparation includes 2 units of algebra, 1 unit each of plane geometry, advanced mathematics (trigonometry and analytical geometry or precalculus), chemistry, and physics.